kwalczak80/mx-monster/README.md

 - The quantity plus and minus buttons operate correctly, allowing the user to increase or decrease the product quantity the want to add to the shopping bag.
 - The website logic controls the number of items the user wants to add to the basket.
 - The **Keep shopping** and **Add to bag** buttons navigate to the correct endpoint.
-- The customer reviews section is presented
+- The customer reviews section is presented.
+- The customer reviews accordion functionality works correctly.
 - The **Customer reviews** button works correctly(if the product has reviews once the button is clicked, the reviews will be displayed on the screen)
 - The **Add review** button is visible if the user is signed in.
 - The **Add review** button is hidden if the user is not signed in.